 - Set ATM withdrawal limits

-On top of these limits, parents may choose to prohibit their kids from using their card to make ATM withdrawals at all.
+On top of these limits, parents may choose to prohibit their kids from using their cards to make ATM withdrawals at all.
 They can toggle these limits and restrictions from their side of the app.
 A parent may choose to disable the option for their children to donate as well.

 Parents can also restrict their children from spending at certain types of merchants by going to the “Limits” section and choosing from “Where can you use your card” options.
+To help their children save, they might choose to “lock” savings goals to prohibit their child from making withdrawals from it before reaching their goals.

 GoHenry parents can easily stay in the loop about their kids’ account activity.
 They can see when and how their children use their cards, resetting limits or locking/unlocking a card immediately with the press of a button.
-Many parents opt to receive push notifications whenever one of their kids uses their cards in real time.
+Many parents opt to receive push notifications whenever one of their kids uses their cards in real-time.

 Though parents are ultimately in control over when, how, and where a young user can spend their money, there are a lot of ways kids can use their debit cards and earnings.